Follow TV Tropes

 This was going about as well as could be expected.

-• Silliness Switch: Many of the post-chapter omake are nuts, anything from retelling a scene in a more silly fashion to Asuka and other characters interacting with the author and complaining about him.
+• Silliness Switch: Many of the post-chapter omakes are nuts, as they cover anything, from retelling a scene in a more silly fashion, to Asuka and other characters interacting with the author and complaining about his decisions.

-• Single Woman Seeks Good Man: Asuka states some of her reasons to like Shinji in chapter 19:
+• Single Woman Seeks Good Man: Asuka states some of her reasons for liking Shinji in chapter 19:

 "That person you call scum is worth a thousand of you…and a hundred of me! [...]
 He's fought to protect everyone, all without any kind of super powers, even though he never wanted to! [...]
 And unlike some people, he doesn't hide behind anger, or a mask, or false bravado! [...]
 When he does come out of his shell talk to you, you know the person you're dealing with is really him!"